gchikukwa/CSC-842-Security-Tool-Development-/Cycle 10/ReadMe.md

 <h1> Cycle 10</h1>
 <h2> Purpose</h2>

-<b> This script gathers and displays information about a computer.
+<b> This script gathers and displays system information about a computer.
 It gathers and displays the following information :</b> <br>

 - Operating distribution and kernel version <br>
 - Mounted file system <br>